 Geelong Legal can assist with obtaining letters of administration by providing legal advice and guidance on the process, preparing and filing the necessary documents with the Supreme Court, and representing the applicant in any court hearings or disputes that may arise.

 We can also help to identify the deceased’s assets and liabilities, value the estate, and distribute the assets to the beneficiaries in accordance with the rules of intestacy.
-We offer support and guidance to the administrator throughout the entire probate process to ensure that all legal obligations and requirements are met.
+Our Geelong probate lawyers offer support and guidance to the administrator throughout the entire probate process to ensure that all legal obligations and requirements are met.